dmontecino/SJKF_Model/README.md

 ## Assess the output

-The object "output" is a list that contains the matrices and lists For example, if you want to access the San Joaquin fox population, then do: output$N
+The object "output" is a list that contains the matrices and lists mentioned previously.
+For example, if you want to access the San Joaquin fox population, type: output$N